kadamopo/Exclaimer-Solution-Old/Documents/README_FIRST.txt

     KostasTestProgram

     Please run this program in order to see the results of my solutions to questions 1 and 2.

+6. It took me quite a bit more than two hours to complete, document and test this solution.

 --------------------------------------------------------------------------------------------------------